stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ## Installing just

-Consider using a tool version manager like [mise](https://mise.jdx.dev/) or [asdf](https://asdf-vm.com) to download install _just_.
-These can install the latest version of _just_, because they download executables from GitHub.
+Consider using a tool version manager like [mise](https://mise.jdx.dev/), [asdf](https://asdf-vm.com) or [a Dev Container feature](https://code.visualstudio.com/docs/devcontainers/containers#_dev-container-features) to download and install _just_.
+These can install any version of _just_ that is required, including the latest, because they download executables from GitHub.
 For example, this command installs the latest version of _just_ with _mise_:

 ```shell
 mise use -gy just